 When an engine has a bearing failure, the excessive clearance, can cause the crank to flex inside the engine.
 The crankshaft can wear past the point of grinding and have to be replaced.
 And, if the crankshaft looks like this the con-rod is most likely not resizable.
 The crankshaft can bend severely or even break in some cases.
 If the crankshaft does break; the damage may be so bad, that you may have to replace the whole engine.

 In cases where a nitride crankshaft is bent, it is usually not recommended to attempt straightening.
 Attempts to do so, could cause internal and external cracks.
 Which would result in crankshaft damage a second time.

 So, you have crankshaft damage and it needs replacing.
 What now?
 Well you could just buy a new or remanufactured crankshaft kit and install it, but it’s not that simple.
 Remember the flexing effect inside the engine?
 Well that not only causes damage to the crankshaft but, also causes damage to the housing bores.

 Check Rod And Main Housing Bores

-Insufficient lubrication can cause bearings in the crankshaft to fail.
+So, insufficient lubrication can cause bearings in the crankshaft to fail.
 An over pressurized cylinder occurs when the crankshaft’s liner has a coolant leak.
 The pressure causes the crankshaft to slip or bend.
-Cracks most commonly occur at the fillet between, the journal and the web on the crankshaft.
+As a result, cracks most commonly occur, at the fillet between, the journal and the web on the crankshaft.